Naomi Baki

-Naomi Baki (born in Raga, Western Bahr el Ghazal, South Sudan in 1985) is a French and South Sudanese author and advocate for South Sudan.
+Naomi Baki (born 1985) is a French-South Sudanese author and advocate for South Sudan.
 She is a native speaker of the Kresh language.

 Confronting child trafficking

 Welcomed in France as a refugee in 2011 with her daughter Caroline, she became a French citizen in 2015.
 She has released an autobiography in 2013 (in French), in which she describes her long and difficult journey from bondage to freedom.
 This book, reviewed in English by scholar Sebastien Fath, has received a wide media coverage, including French TV France 3 and daily La Croix newspaper.

 As a motivational speaker, she has been invited in many schools, book fairs and churches to give her testimony.

 She has also started to travel abroad, including in Hungary and in the United States (Texas), where she is getting known as an advocate against child trafficking.